wp-plugins/better-wp-security/readme.txt

 = 0.3.BETA - =
 * Numerous bugfixes
+* 404 check will NOT ban logged in users

 = 0.2.BETA - November 15, 2010 =
 * Updated hidebe to handle standard logout links